 The town itself is the largest holder of protected land.
-As illustrated in Map 8 [Note: Map will be replaced] and tabulated in Table 6 the town owns 48 sites (including conservation restrictions) totaling 1219.4 acres.
+As illustrated in Map 8 and tabulated in Table 6 the town owns 48 sites (including conservation restrictions) totaling 1219.4 acres.
 The largest site, acquired in 2003, is on Mendon Street and totals 184.85 acres in 4 parcels.
 Other large sites include 121.15 acres off Highridge Road that was acquired in 2010, and three parcels totaling 95.3 acres off Maple Street that was acquired in 2004.